 The SSR2-RT can create as many sub-teams as it deems necessary to complete its tasks through its standard decision process.

 Sub-teams will be composed of SSR2-RT members and will have a clear scope, timeline, deliverables and leadership.

+Sub-teams when formed will appoint a rapporteur who will report the progress of the sub-team back to the plenary on a defined timeline.

 Sub-teams will operate per SSR2-RT rules and all sub-team requests will require SSR2-RT approval.